 - ⅓ cup unsweetened shredded coconut toasted

-- Flakey sea salt optional, for garnish
+- Flaky sea salt optional, for garnish

 Instructions

-For the Chocolate Cupcakes
+Bake the Chocolate Cupcakes:

 - Preheat oven to 350°F and line a 12-count standard cupcake tin with paper liners.
 Set aside.